 The Company has an option plan whereby options are granted to employees and consultants as part of our incentive plans.
 Stock options vest in installments over the vesting period.
-Stock options typically vest one third each year over 3 years.
+Stock options typically vest one third each year over 3 years or immediately as approved by the Board.
 The Company treats each installment as a separate grant in determining stock-based compensation expenses.

 The grant date fair value of options granted to employees is recognized as stock-based compensation expense, with a corresponding charge to contributed surplus, over the vesting period.
 The expense is adjusted to reflect the estimated number of options expected to vest at the end of the vesting period, adjusted for the estimated forfeitures during the period.
 Any cumulative adjustment prior to vesting is recognized in the current period.
 No adjustment is made to any expense recognized in the prior periods if share options ultimately exercised are different to that estimated on vesting.
 The fair value of options are measured using the Black-Scholes option pricing model.
-Measurement inputs include the price of our Common shares on the measurement date, exercise price of the option, expected volatility of our Common shares (based on weighted average historic volatility), weighted average expected life of the option (based on historical experience and general option holder behavior), expected dividends, estimated forfeitures and the risk-free interest rate.
+Measurement inputs include the price of our Common shares on the measurement date, exercise price of the option, expected volatility of our

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars)

-Quarters ended June 30, 2014 and 2013
+Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013

-(Unaudited)